The role of the Board is to provide governance for the organization through specific strategic objectives.

 Karen Sullivan, Director

 Elected to Kerry’s Board of Directors in 2019.
 With over 34 years of experience in seniors housing, Karen was appointed President and Chief Operating Officer of Chartwell Retirement Residences on March 15, 2020.
 Karen is responsible for operations and sales for Chartwell’s 191 retirement and long term care homes across Canada.
 Karen originally joined Chartwell in 2008 as the Executive Vice President, People, with oversight for the human resources and labour relations teams.
 Prior to joining Chartwell, Karen held progressive positions over a 21 year career at the Ontario Long Term Care Association (OLTCA) including six years as their Executive Director.
 Karen is also a former VP Government Relations on the Ontario Retirement Communities Association (ORCA) Board of Directors and is a founding member of the Canadian Alliance for Long Term Care (CALTC).
 Karen is proud to be part of Kerry’s Place Board of Directors and making a difference in the lives of people with ASD.

 Tom Whelan, Director

-Elected to Kerry’s Board of Directors in 2012.
-Currently President at Blue Maple Consulting Inc. With over 33 years of experience in management consulting with PricewaterhouseCoopers (PwC), IBM and Price Waterhouse, Tom’s career has principally been in the areas of financial and ERP system implementation and financial management.
-Tom has three children, including an adult son diagnosed with Autism.
+Currently President at Blue Maple Consulting Inc. With over 36 years of experience in management consulting with PricewaterhouseCoopers (PwC), IBM and Price Waterhouse, Tom’s career has principally been in the areas of ERP system implementation and financial management.
+Tom has three children, including an adult son diagnosed with Autism Spectrum Disorder.
 Tom has been active in the Developmental Services sector for over 25 years, and in addition to his Director role with Kerry’s Place, he is currently a Director and President of Community Living Oakville, and a former President of the Autism Society Ontario, Halton Chapter.

 Carobeth Zorzos, Director